Probin1904/EV-Battery-life-Prediction/README.md

-# 🔋 EV Pulse — Predict Smarter.
+# 🔋 EV Pulse NXT — Predict Smarter.
 Drive Farther.

 > An AI-powered EV battery life prediction system using Machine Learning, Flask, and HTML+CSS — deployed on Hugging Face Spaces.

 ![istockphoto-2163729535-612x612](https://github.com/user-attachments/assets/acfb22e8-cb6a-41f9-9cab-d9d82dfd7718)

 ---

 ## 🚀 Overview

-**EV Pulse** is your electric vehicle’s predictive companion.
-It forecasts Remaining Useful Life (RUL), detects early degradation, and helps users optimize their charging behavior.
-With a lightweight Flask backend and a user-friendly Streamlit dashboard, EV Pulse brings practical battery analytics to the everyday EV user.
+**EV Pulse NXT** is an AI-powered battery analytics system designed to extend the life and performance of electric vehicle (EV) batteries.
+Built with a Flask backend and a user-friendly Streamlit interface, EV Pulse leverages machine learning to predict Remaining Useful Life (RUL), detect early signs of battery degradation, and classify charging behaviors for optimal performance.

+With the rise of EV adoption and the need for smarter energy usage, EV Pulse NXT provides users, researchers, and fleet operators with actionable insights from real-world battery data.
+Whether you're concerned about overcharging, unexpected wear, or simply optimizing energy consumption, EV Pulse empowers you with intelligent forecasting and decision support.

 ---